Treating Skin Conditions in Dogs and Cats

 will give you basic cleaning to keep your pet comfortable with a healthy, pleasant-smelling coat.
 It is also a good preventative to always clean the ears before the bath is given.

 .
-No matter what color your dog is, you will see a difference in their coats' appearance.
+No matter what color your dog is, you will see a difference in his coat's appearance.

 DOGS WITH ALLERGIES

-Sometimes the allergy dog itches all over and they just need relief.
-Shampoos will get the allergen off the skin and a medicated spray is needed for relief between bathing.
-Target the worst spots with Pramoxine Spray
+Sometimes the allergy dog itches all over, and they just need relief.
+Shampoos will get the allergen off the skin, while a medicated spray is needed for relief between bathing.
+Target the worst spots with Pramoxine Anti-Itch Spray

 daily until they are healed, and bathe once or twice a week with Pramoxine Anti-Itch Shampoo

-to heal skin especially on sensitive irritated areas on the face, around the eyes, vaginal areas and between the pads of feet.
+to heal skin, especially on sensitive and irritated areas on the face, around the eyes, vaginal areas and between the pads of feet.
 Its all-natural formula hydrates the skin and has antimicrobial properties to protect the skin while healing.